realworldocaml/book/en/foreign-function-interface.md

 These definitions are all straightforward mappings from the C declarations in the Ncurses header file.
 The scalar C types such as `int` come pre-defined in Ctypes.
-The `string` in these definitions maps from OCaml strings (which have a specific length) onto C character buffers (whose length is defined by a null characters).
+The `string` in these definitions maps from OCaml strings (which have a specific length) onto C character buffers (whose length is defined by a terminating null character that immediately follows the string data).

 The module signature for `ncurses.mli` looks much like a normal OCaml signature.
 You can infer it directly from the `ncurses.ml` by running: